 Upper Coliban Reservoir open to Kayaks

-However, very Exciting news for kayakers, Canoe in April 2019 with this system finally being opened to Kayakers, Canoes and boats with small electric motors.
-This all part of an initiative from the local government.
-Details of this can be seen here.
+However, very Exciting news for kayakers, Canoe in April 2019 this system finally being opened to Kayakers, Canoes and boats with small electric motors.
+This is all part of an initiative from the local government.
+Barkers Creek Reservoir open to kayaks News article

-Upper Coliban stocks 20,000 Murray Cod and new launching facility
+Upper Coliban stocks 20,000 Murray Cod and a new launching facility

 Things to do at Upper Coliban Reservoir and Kyneton

 This is an underrated family location.
 There are open picnic grounds, gas BBQ facilities, and toilets.
 I have often taken the family there to explore the area and then settle down to some fishing and kite flying with a bbq.
 Nearby attractions include Trentham falls and Trentham golf club.
 Or why not visit one of the local cafes or pubs.